- Licensing Services

 If I’m providing financial backing do I have to be a resident?

 Yes.
-Financiers will be required have three months Washington state residency and to pass the same criminal background checks as a licensee.
+Financiers are required to have three months Washington state residency and to pass the same criminal background checks as a licensee.

 How can I get my laboratory certified to test marijuana?